 Drawing rooms were always about two things: flaunting and relaxation.
 That’s why you should choose furniture that combines the two – a classy but comfortable sofa, ornate cabinets and cosy armchairs.

-The Chesterfield-style Stamford is a good option in rich cranberry shades or pale Darwin blue, depending on the mood you want to create.
-Something a little slouchier can also work – picture the deep-pile Belgrade in a soft, neutral colour, set against a Downton Abbey-style backdrop.
+The Chesterfield-style Alchemist is a good option in rich cranberry shades or plush Peacock blue, depending on the mood you want to create.
+Something a little slouchier can also work – picture the deep pile Lady Muck in a soft, neutral colour like Elephant Grey, set against a Downton Abbey-style backdrop.
 An elegant chaise sofa like the Demure can be dressed up or toned down according to your tastes.

 Unlike modern living rooms, drawing rooms were built for socialising, so create a central seating area with a variety of pieces.
 Your primary sofa might be flanked by footstools and wing chairs.
 Position other statement pieces outside this central zone – think about dainty upcycled cabinets or a luxurious chaise longue draped beside a bay window.
 You could even invest in a piano to fully embrace the traditional look.

 Drawing room designs don’t usually feature TVs (and we have a guide on alternative focal points), but there are ways to make them blend if you can’t give up evening entertainment.
 You might choose a vintage television cabinet or to mount your TV to the wall, before camouflaging the screen with adjacent paintings.